 As the summer gets hotter the threat of heat stroke gets more real.
-Hydration, good nutrition, fitness and cool breaks are critical in the prevention of heat related illness and fatigue.
-I often saw during tournaments, players sitting in the sun or running around and playing in the heat (when I coached minor ball) in between games.
+Hydration, good nutrition, fitness and cool breaks are critical in the prevention of heat related illness and fatigue in softball.
+I often saw during tournaments, players sitting in the sun or running around and playing softball in the heat (when I coached minor ball) in between games.
 I would say to myself…. that is not good.

 Some conditions that can occur as a result of being in the heat: